The DiamondClean is a smart looking toothbrush that cleans the teeth really well.

 And now for a bit more detail….

-Currently, the DiamondClean is essentially the flagship electric toothbrush available from Sonicare.
-It is the brush that combines all the best cleaning modes with elegant design and box contents.
+Now in its 3rd generation, it is the brush that combines all the best cleaning modes with elegant design and box contents.

 An excellent brush, it is not faultless, but the strong cleaning performance, battery life and variety of colour options set this brush up to stand out from the competition.

-Apologies but this is about to get a bit confusing, but hopefully I can explain in a way that makes sense.
+Apologies but this is about to get a bit confusing, but hopefully, I can explain in a way that makes sense.

 The DiamondClean range has existed for a few years and at the end of 2016, an updated version was released.
 This 3rd generation model replaces the 2nd generation model that launched in late 2014.